Ben Koufie

 Ben Koufie (5 June 1932 – 4 July 2016) was a Ghanaian football player, coach, and administrator.

-Career

 Playing career

 Koufie played club football for Cornerstones and Ebusua Dwarfs, and represented the national side from 1957 to 1958.

 Coaching career

-After retiring as a player, Koufie became a coach of the Ghanaian national side, and managed Zimbabwe from 1988 to 1992.
+After retiring as a player, Koufie became a coach of the Ghana national team, and managed Zimbabwe from 1988 to 1992.

 He led Ghanaian club Asante Kotoko to the Africa Club Championship in 1971, and Great Olympics to the semi-finals a year later.
 He also coached Ivorian team Africa Sports, and in Ghana with Akosombo Akotex.

-Administration career
+Administrative career

 Koufie was the technical advisor to the Zimbabwe Football Association from 1981 to 1982, technical director of the Botswana Football Association from 1992 to 2001, and president of the Ghana Football Association from 2001 to 2003.

 Death

 Koufie died on 4 July 2016 at the Korle-Bu Teaching Hospital in Accra from an undisclosed illness.
 He was 84.